Introduction to Indiana Slots Return-To-Player

 Indiana’s Slots Industry: An Overview

-Indiana has fourteen commercial casinos including two proposed casinos and one American Indian tribal casino.
+Indiana has sixteen commercial casinos including two proposed casinos, one American Indian tribal casino, and two casinos closed in 2021.

 Indiana’s 1851 constitution banned lotteries, historically interpreted by courts to mean all gambling.
 In 1988, Indiana approved a constitutional amendment removing this ban.
 Within months, cities with economic difficulties had casino proposals including ten riverboat casinos.